We have audited the accompanying standalone financial statements of

 they became payable.

-Lacs which have not been deposited on
+aggregating to Rs.
+9418.35 lacs; which have not been deposited on

 account of a dispute, as mentioned in Note no.26.2(a) to the Accounts

 showing the amounts involved and the forum where dispute is pending.

 it has not incurred cash losses during the financial year ending 31st

-March, 2014 and immediately preceding financial year.
+March, 2015 and immediately preceding financial year.

-(xi) According to the records of the Company examined by us and the
+(ix) According to the records of the Company examined by us and the

 information and explanations given to us, we are of the opinion that

-the Company has not defaulted in repayment of dues to any financial
+the company has not defaulted in repayment of dues to any financial

-(xiv) In our opinion and according to the information and explanations
+(x) In our opinion and according to the information and explanations

-given to us, the Company has not given any guarantee for loans taken by
+given to us, the company has not given any guarantee for loans taken by

 others from bank or financial institutions.
 Accordingly, the provision

 Company has not taken any term loan during the year.

-(xxi) During the course of our audit, and according to the information
+(xii) During the course of our audit, and according to the information

 and explanations given to us, we have neither come across any instance